 50 IDEAS TO HELP YOU GET OUT OF DEBT

 1. Hair.
-This may sound bizzare, but people will pay for long hair!
+This may sound bizarre, but people will pay for long hair!
 Crafters often use it for making dolls, so they will pay to buy it.
-You will need to have at least 10″ or more to sell and the price will vary greatly.
-You can visit Ebay to learn more and get started.
+You will need to have at least 10″ or more to sell, and the price will vary greatly.
+You can visit eBay to learn more and get started.

 2. Toilet paper / paper towel rolls.
-Have you been on Pinterest and seen the number of craft projects which require paper towel or toile paper tubes?
+Have you been on Pinterest and seen the number of craft projects which require a paper towel or toilet paper tubes?
 They are all over the place!

 3. Gift cards.
 If you get a gift card for any reason, be it a return or even a gift, you can turn around and sell the card.
 You won’t get quite face value for it, but you also can at least get paid cold hard cash.

 They don’t have even to have the full value on them.
 For instance, if you had a $100 gift card to your favorite sporting goods store, but you only have used $26.48, you can still sell your card, and another person can use the remaining balance.

 Visit Raise.com to learn more about placing your gift cards up for sale.